-Panasonic G1 versus Panasonic G3
+Panasonic G1 vs G3

-The Panasonic Lumix DMC-G1 and the Panasonic Lumix DMC-G3 are two digital cameras that were revealed to the public, respectively, in September 2008 and May 2011.
+The Panasonic Lumix DMC-G1 and the Panasonic Lumix DMC-G3 are two digital cameras that were officially introduced, respectively, in September 2008 and May 2011.
 Both the G1 and the G3 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G1 has a resolution of 12 megapixel, whereas the G3 provides 15.8 MP.
+The G1 has a resolution of 12 megapixels, whereas the G3 provides 15.8 MP.

-Body comparison: Panasonic G1 vs Panasonic G3
+Body comparison: Panasonic G1 vs G3

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G3 is notably smaller (7 percent) than the Panasonic G1.
 Moreover, the G3 is markedly lighter (7 percent) than the G1.
 In this context, it is worth noting that neither the G1 nor the G3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.